 However you can also charge them with a LiPo charger if they support Li-Ion battery.
 In order to do that, you can connects the cells in series, this will allow you to charge multiple batteries at the same time – just less hassle and faster.

-Don’t Solder Directly on Batteries
+Solder Wires Directly to Batteries

 Build a DIY Case